duartp/gloock/README.md

 ## About

-Name's Duarte.
-I'm a young graphic designer from Portugal looking to make a career in art.
+Name's Pinto.
+A young graphic designer from Portugal with great interest in typography.

-I started craving typography last summer.

-Ever since I thought it would be fun to craft my own.
+Currently working on modular typefaces.

 ## Building